exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 PHPdoc
 ------

+PHPDoc is a style of PHP comments.
+Those comments are delimited by `/** */`.

+PHPdoc comments are different from the other styles of PHP comments in their syntax.
+They are also used for PHP annotations, and are sometimes confused with them.

-PHPDoc is an adaptation of Javadoc for the PHP programming language.
+PHPDoc annotations are an adaptation of Javadoc for the PHP programming language.
 It is a formal way to comment certains PHP structures, that is machine readable.

 PHPDoc has a special token, to make it easier to extract it from the code.